 Schizophrenic Episodes

-A person with schizophrenia may develop complete control over their condition with medication and therapy, but they may still develop a sudden change in personality.
+A person with schizophrenia may attain control over their condition with medication and therapy, but they could still develop a sudden change in personality.
 This is referred to as a schizophrenic episode.
-It can cause a break during the treatment process and cause a sudden loss of reality.
+It can cause a break during the treatment process and a sudden loss of reality.
 It can also lead to a more significant break during psychotic episodes.

 Depression is one of the most challenging of all conditions to monitor relapse for because people feel sad from time to time as a regular part of life.
 However, a person with depression who seems suddenly sad without an obvious cause may be suffering from a relapse.
 This can be sudden and significant, increasing the risk of suicidal thoughts.